krisaalstad/TopoLAB/README.md

 # TopoLab
-Topography-based routines for downscaling (TopoSCALE) and clustering (TopoSUB) ported to Matlab
+Topography-based routines for downscaling (TopoSCALE) and clustering (TopoSUB) meteorological forcing data ported to Matlab